geerlingguy/ansible-role-nginx/README.md

 (For RedHat/CentOS only) Set this to `false` to disable the installation of the `nginx` yum repository.
 This could be necessary if you want the default OS stable packages, or if you use Satellite.

+    nginx_service_state: started
+    nginx_service_enabled: yes

+The last task in the role configures the current state and the boot time state of the nginx service.
+Default settings start nginx and set it to startup at boot time.
+These can be overridden if installing in a container or further control over the service state is needed.

 ## Overriding configuration templates

 If you can't customize via variables because an option isn't exposed, you can override the template used to generate the virtualhost configuration files or the `nginx.conf` file.